 Competitors should note that recall is the most extreme safety action used in contest aerobatics and demands continuing alertness and immediate response from the competitors for preservation of life and aircraft.
-Recall means break, look around, return to the airport and land.
+Recall, by whatever means, requires a break from the sequence, look around, return to airport and land.
 There are no exceptions.

-MECHANICAL DEFECTS
+4.20 MECHANICAL DEFECTS